Cricket Bowling Economy Rate Calculator

 Economy rate is always defined when at least one ball is bowled.
 Average and strike rate require at least one wicket, otherwise they are undefined.

-Tips: for all three metrics, lower is better.
-Economy rate matters most in white-ball cricket where containing runs wins matches, while bowling average and strike rate are weighted more heavily in Test cricket where taking 20 wickets is the goal.
-The part-ball field accepts 0-5, since a 6th ball completes the over.
+For all three metrics, lower is better.
+Economy rate applies across all formats; bowling average and strike rate carry the most weight in Test cricket where taking 20 wickets wins the match.